Inald/Frogger-Refactoring-2019/README.md

 ## Extensions

 ### Highscores
-Two type of Highscores were implemented one for the overall score of the level being played and also one for each round that is displayed to a user in a sorted fashion (Descending).
+Highscores were implemented for the overall score of the level being played and displayed to the user in a sorted fashion (Descending).

 ![Frogger](src/main/resources/highScoreDisplay.PNG)